|

 Back to the top of the page

-IS THE NP THREAD GAGE WORN OUT?
+IS THE NPT THREAD GAGE WORN OUT?

 Tapered Plugs and Rings can really only be checked for excessive wear using a special master Plug or Ring.
 If you depend on these gages to qualify your products, you should always have a master Ring (of course for the Thread work plug) or a Master Thread plug (for the working thread ring).
 Gages wear out with use so always have a spare and if this is an important part of your production you should have a master(s) to audit your thread gage periodically.